Vlad6422/VUT_IPK_Client/Readme.md

    }
    ```

-### Multithreading in UDP Communication

-For the UDP client, the `UdpUser` class is responsible for managing the network communication.
-Unlike TCP, where the connection is persistent and message delivery is guaranteed, UDP requires additional mechanisms for message acknowledgment and retransmission.

-To handle this, multithreading is used:

-1. **User Input Thread**: A separate thread listens for user input and sends chat messages to the server.
-This ensures that the main program can continue processing messages while the user interacts with the chat.

-2. **Server Response Thread**: Another thread is used to listen for incoming messages from the server.
-This allows the client to receive messages concurrently while the user continues typing.

-   The implementation of the `UdpUser.Start()` method uses `Thread` or `Task` to manage these operations concurrently.
-This design ensures that the client remains responsive to both user input and server communication.

 ### TCP and UDP Client Behavior

 - **TCP Client**: The `TcpClient` class handles all communication with the server.
 When the connection is established, the client sends a request (such as authentication or a chat message) and waits for a reply from the server.
 Once the communication is completed, the connection is closed.

 - **UDP Client**: The `UdpUser` class sends a message to the server and expects to receive a confirmation or response.
 Since UDP does not guarantee delivery, the client may retransmit messages if no response is received.
 This is managed using a timeout and retry mechanism.

-#### Code Structure and Organization

-- **ServerSetings**: Parses the command-line arguments and provides configuration to the client for server address, port, and transport protocol.
-- **TcpClient**: Manages the connection to the server using TCP.
-- **UdpUser**: Handles the connection to the server using UDP, including message sending and receiving with multithreading.
-- **TcpUser**: Encapsulates the logic for handling chat functionality and server communication over TCP.

-#### Conclusion
+#### Short Description

-The program is designed to provide a robust chat client that can communicate with a server using either TCP or UDP protocols.
-By leveraging multithreading, the client ensures that user input and server communication can occur concurrently, making the chat experience seamless.
-The modular design allows for easy expansion and handling of different network conditions, including message retransmission in UDP and connection management in TCP.
-This implementation provides a solid foundation for building real-time communication applications.
+In short, the application is the main thread, which at the beginning is divided into 2 options, either tcp or udp.
+After which each of them starts 2 processes, one for processing the console and sending packets to the server, and the other for receiving.
+This is done so that the application does not hang at the moment of writing a message and stops receiving packets from the server or outputting them to the console, and when receiving packets, it does not allow writing in the chat.
+This approach allows you to asynchronously process both outgoing and incoming packets without waiting.

 ### TCP Client Implementation (TcpUser)

 The `TcpUser` class is designed to handle communication between a client and a server using the **TCP** protocol.
 It supports various actions such as authenticating with the server, joining channels, sending and receiving messages, and processing different types of server responses.
-Additionally, it uses multithreading to manage simultaneous user input and message reception from the server.
+Additionally, it uses multithreading to manage simultaneous user input and message reception from the server like it was desribed earlier.

+If I describe it briefly, it works like this: a connection is established between the client and the server, this connection (reference to the object) is transferred to my object and from there it is managed.
+There are basically 2 threads working in parallel: one receives input in the console and sends packets, in case of an error it displays it in the console, the second packet receives packets and also displays them in the console or an error.
+In case of receiving an error or BYE or closing the connection, the client correctly closes the connection and closes the application with or without the error code.
 ![Reference Server Output](doc/TcpUser.png)

+From UML you can see that the program receives and sends packets of different types.
-#### Key Features:
+#### Functions:

 1. **Authentication**: The client can authenticate itself by providing a username, secret, and display name.
 The server will respond with either a success or failure message, allowing the client to proceed with further actions if successful.